Contents

 do {

-let answer = try await session.respond("Find a recipe for tomato soup.")
+let answer = try await session.respond(to: "Find a recipe for tomato soup.")

 } catch let error as LanguageModelSession.ToolCallError {